staking-foundation/docs/docs/22-install.md

 But this will change in future versions.

-Diva Operators will require to post at least 1 Goerli ETH (testnet) as [collateral](glossary#collateral) to receive their first key share.
-If you need some Goerli ETH, [you can ask for it in the community Discord](https://discord.gg/diva).
+Diva Operators will require to post at least 1 Holesky ETH (testnet) as [collateral](glossary#collateral) to receive their first key share.

 There are three ways to run a Diva node: